cavo789/blog/blog/XXX/git-precommit/index.md

 In some situation, you've to push your changes even if there are some code violation.
 Let's say, it's your last hour before three weeks holiday and you're working alone on a branch like `feat-user-profile`.
 You wish to push your changes and enjoy a break.

 In that situation, you can add the `--no-verify` flag f.i. `git commit -m "wip: not yet finished" --no-verify`.
-And, then, pre-commit hooks won't be executed so your changes will be commited.
+And, then, pre-commit hooks won't be executed so your changes will be committed.

 :::caution
 Only use this flag if you know exactly what you're doing.
 It would be a very bad idea to do this f.i. to the `dev` branch if you're working in a team.